7 ways to avoid surgery if you have osteoarthritis of the hip joint!

 If your feet and ankles become unhappy, then it alters the way you move.
 It can cause your calf muscles to become tight, your steps to become shorter, and your walking pattern to change that all can actually contribute to more hip pain.

 So how do you take care of your feet?
 It all starts with good shoes.
 One of my favorite brands is KURU, based in here in Salt Lake City.
 I have many clients with osteoarthritis of the hip joint that have loved these shoes.
-They have a special KURUSole that is made primarily for those with arthritis and other medical conditions.

 If your feet are supported, they will help to absorb some of the shock so your hips aren’t taking more than they are prepared for.